FRCTeam4500/mkdocs-4500-docs/docs/2024 Badge System/Level1.md

 Then, in the `src/main/java/frc/robot/commands/` directory, open `TankDriveCommand.java`.

 Inside is, once again, a constructor.
-Change the excecute method to specifications and add [authored documentation](../Programming%20Prophecy/Best%20Practices/AuthoredDocs.md) to everything.
+Fill in the excecute method like the comments say and add [authored documentation](../Programming%20Prophecy/Best%20Practices/AuthoredDocs.md) to everything (All classes and methods with detailed explanations).

 Once finished, bring to one of the leads, and we will get it to a coach.
 Once approved, you will recieve Level 1 in programming.